afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### Temporaring Middleware Configuration

-On the [Configure the Middleware](#configuring-the-middleware) part we will dig on ho to fully configure the middleware, for now lets add the following:
+On the [Configure the Middleware](#configuring-the-middleware) part we will dig on how to fully configure the middleware, for now lets add the following:

 #### access.js